 Teacher Appreciation Week is my favorite week of the school year!
 I love the opportunity it gives us to shine a light on the dedicated educators at my kids school.

 At our school we celebrate teachers and staff, which I absolutely love.
 I feel it helps bring awareness to the fact that every person at the school is working toward success for these kids.

+Coming up with a good appreciation theme can be hard!
 For the theme this year, I turned to my very creative friend Alia, from Party Like a Cherry.
 We used her theme idea from start to finish, so be sure to check out her post and her printables to come up with exactly the right Teacher Appreciation Week for your school. (read her post here)

 Teacher Appreciation Week Decorations

 When we decided to go with the camping and survival theme, I knew I wanted to keep it very woodsy with buffalo check print, wood slices, pine sprigs and bear paws.
 I created a balloon garland and cut out bear paw prints to adhere to a few of the balloons.